Berks County Opioid Settlement Funds – Click here to learn more or apply

 This holiday season, the National Council on Problem Gambling (NCPG) is warning people that “Lottery tickets are not child’s play.”
-The Council on Chemical Abuse is joining NCPG in spreading this message, reminding adults to “gift responsibly,” and raising awareness about the risks of youth gambling, and the dangers of buying lottery tickets for children.
+The Council on Chemical Abuse is joining NCPG in raising awareness about the risks of youth gambling and the dangers of buying lottery tickets for children.

-While lottery tickets are often perceived as a fun and easy gift, they can unwittingly make children and teens more vulnerable to gambling problems.
-According to the NCPG, “early gambling experiences, including with lottery tickets, are a risk factor for later gambling problems.”
+While lottery tickets are often perceived as a fun and easy gift, they can unwittingly make children and teens more vulnerable to future gambling problems.
+According to the NCPG:

 “Despite being promoted as a harmless form of entertainment, gambling operates on the same reward pathways and the same neurotransmitters as ATOD (alcohol, tobacco and other drugs) addiction.
 Youth gambling is associated with alcohol and drug use, truancy, low grades, and risk-taking behavior,” authors of the survey report stated.